OVPworld/Information/README.md

 To model an embedded system there are several main items to be modeled: Platforms, Processors, Peripherals and environment.
 The platform purely connects and configures the behavioral components.
 The processors fetch and execute object code instructions from the memories, and the peripherals model the components and environment that the operating system and application software interacts with.

-Imperas' current focus is the Imperas Fast Processor Models (ImperasFPMs) that use the VMI APIs.
+Imperas' current focus is the Imperas Fast Processor Models (ImperasFPM) that use the VMI APIs.

 OVP modeling comprises several APIs; OP, VMI, BHM/PPM.